PyO3/pyo3/guide/src/conversions/traits.md

     - changes the name of the failed variant in the generated error message in case of failure.
     - e.g. `pyo3("int")` reports the variant's type as `int`.
     - only supported for enum variants
+- `pyo3(rename_all = "...")`
+    - renames all attributes/item keys according to the specified renaming rule
+    - Possible values are: "camelCase", "kebab-case", "lowercase", "PascalCase", "SCREAMING-KEBAB-CASE", "SCREAMING_SNAKE_CASE", "snake_case", "UPPERCASE".
+    - fields with an explicit renaming via `attribute(...)`/`item(...)` are not affected

 #### `#[derive(FromPyObject)]` Field Attributes
 - `pyo3(attribute)`, `pyo3(attribute("name"))`